Lee–Fendall House: Virginia Trust for Historic Preservation

 After Lewis died, his son leased out the Lee–Fendall House until 1973.
 The son then sold it to the Virginia Trust for Historic Preservation, a 501(c)(3) non-profit foundation doing-business-as Lee–Fendall House Museum and Garden.
 The Trust was created in 1968 by Jay W. Johns with encouragement from Frances Shively in hopes of purchasing and preserving the house upon Lewis' death.
 The Trust received financial assistance from the Commonwealth of Virginia and the City of Alexandria in completing funding for the purchase.

 The Lee–Fendall House Museum and Garden opened to the public the following year in 1974 just before the Nation's Bicentennial, a time when general interest in historic house museums and historic preservation were at a high.
 As with most small museums, funding for operations, maintenance, and renovation were scarce.
 Frances Shively was the first director of the Museum and lived in the House without drawing a salary.
 Memberships, donations, small grants, and revenue gathered from tours, events, and a gift shop were insufficient to meet the Museum's needs.
 In 2015, a Fendall descendant left a modest endowment to the Trust with its proceeds offsetting some of the Museum's costs.
 The original focus on the connections with the Lee family has been "expanded to encompass the experiences of enslaved people in Alexandria, the experience of Alexandrians during the Union occupation, the development of medicine, and social change in the aftermath of the Civil War and early 20th Century."

 Between 1974 and 1976, the garden was restored by over 500 women who were part of the Alexandria Garden Clubs.
 First Lady Betty Ford personally helped raise funds for the restoration and it was designated Alexandria's official Bi-centennial Garden.
 From 2010 through 2011, archaeological investigations of the garden revealed more information about its use over time.

 From its opening to the present, the House has become a well-known Virginia landmark.
-It was placed on the National Register of Historic Places and Virginia Landmarks Register in 1979.
+It was placed on the National Register of Historic Places and the Virginia Landmarks Register in 1979.

 The Lee–Fendall House Museum and Garden today serves not only as an educational historic house museum but also as the setting for special events and private rentals.